 How much time should be spent on reading intervention?

-How old is your child?
+- How far behind is your child?

-Does your child have a learning disability or he just behind in reading?
+- Does your child have a learning disability or he just behind in reading?